 It may be the fabric of your mask that’s causing your breakouts, rather than the mask itself.
 If you’re struggling with the spots, why not try a different fabric for your face covering.
-If you are purchasing a new mask, why not shop small at places such as Wiltshire Masks or Mask Yo Face.
+If you are purchasing a new mask.
 A great option that’s gentle on the skin is silk, albeit a little hard to find in everyday shops.
-A quick search online brings up a number of silk mask options suitable for all budgets, such as this one.
+A quick search online brings up a number of silk mask options suitable for all budgets.

 6. Treat your skin